 It brings me no joy to break the news of yet another doctor, found dead.
 It’s getting more and more difficult to even write these updates for you all; I can’t wrap my head around how this is still happening and why the mainstream media is continuing to ignore it.

-Dr. Curtis Clogston, 68, who had been reported missing by his wife and kids on March 15th, was found inside an overturned Mini Cooper located just outside Boerne, TX.
+Dr. Clogston, 68, who had been reported missing by his wife and kids on March 15th, was found inside an overturned Mini Cooper located just outside Boerne, TX.
 Although Kendall County investigators don’t suspect foul play (of course they don’t), an autopsy has been requested.
-The good news is that family after family are hiring private investigators because they either don’t believe the authorities are correct or some think they are straight out lying and doing coverups.
+The good news is that family after family is hiring private investigators because they either don’t believe the authorities are correct or some think they are straight out lying and doing coverups.

+He had allegedly been in the car, on his alleged USUAL route, for weeks.
 His wife of three years, Danica MacRae, knew something was wrong when his office said he hadn’t been in since Monday, the last day she spoke to him.
 That Monday, while on her way home from a trip to New Mexico, they spoke and he informed her that he’d had a case of food poisoning, and went home early that day.

-The Department of Public Safety, believes that Clogston went off the road and crashed, hitting two trees before his car came to rest in some brush.
+The Department of Public Safety believes that Clogston went off the road and crashed, hitting two trees before his car came to rest in some brush.
 Clogston has lived in his home for 30 years.
 That’s 30 years of driving that same route in some form or fashion.
 How did they not find him on that road, for 3 weeks?

 Read the whole series and timeline here.
 Warning—some information is graphic.
 We will update the story as more information becomes available.

 Our hearts go out to his family, friends, patients and co-workers.